Main Content

 true

-Style of the bottom border segment, specified as one of the values in the table.
+Style of the right border segment, specified as one of these values in the table in the style argument.

 Attributes: